Homogenization and operator estimates for Steklov problems in perforated domains: Problem setting

 \subsection{The operator $\Res\e$}

 Next, we describe the operator $ \Res\e $, which will be the main object of our interest.
 In order to do this, we need to the following bounds:

 Evidently, when $\Omega$ is a bounded domain and the index set $\I\e$ is finite, both bounds in \eqref{assump:e} are satisfied.
-If, otherwise, $\Omega$ is an unbounded set and $\I\e$ is countable, then \eqref{assump:e} also holds true -- owing to the above assumptions we impose on the geometry of $\Omega\e$.
+It turns out that if $\Omega$ is an unbounded set and $\I\e$ is countable, then \eqref{assump:e} also holds true -- owing to the above assumptions we impose on the geometry of $\Omega\e$.
 To simplify the presentation, we postpone the proof of this statement to Section~\ref{sec3}.
-In fact, we will show that the bounds \eqref{assump:e} hold with $\eps$-independent constants (cf.~\eqref{Cpm}).
+In fact, we will show that the bounds \eqref{assump:e} hold with $\eps$-independent constants (cf.~\eqref{th1:norms}).

 We introduce the subspace $\HS\e$ of $H^1(\Omega\e)$,

 and define the scalar product on $\HS\e$ by

 By virtue of \eqref{assump:e} the right-hand side of \eqref{He:scalar} remains finite, even if the index set $\I\e$ is infinite, and the norm $\|\cdot\|_{\HS\e}=(\cdot,\cdot)_{\HS\e}^{1/2}$ is equivalent to the standard Sobolev norm in $H^1(\Omega\e)$.
 Thus $\HS\e$ equipped with the scalar product $(u,v)_{\HS\e}$ is a Hilbert space.